NoQuarterTeam/react-tour/README.md

 # React Tour

-A simple and customizable tour guide component for React applications, using tailwindcss, shadcn/ui and [@floating-ui](https://floating-ui.com/).
+A simple and customizable tour guide component for React applications, using shadcn/ui and [@floating-ui](https://floating-ui.com/).

 ## Installation